felipe-mig/Star_Wars_web_app_PHP/README.md

 ## 📄 Description

-✨This `#0969DA`<strong>Star Wars - Original Trilogy</strong>`#0969DA` web app is built with PHP and JavaScript.
+✨This `#RRGGBB` <strong>Star Wars - Original Trilogy</strong> `#RRGGBB` web app is built with PHP and JavaScript.
 A <i>Search Bar</i> and <i>Sort By</i> functions have been added to optimize data retrieval.
 There are a public view and a private view where the users can CREATE, READ, UPDATE and DELETE:

 ##### 🎞️Movies
 ##### 👤Characters